 Speaking of money, there are a variety of flushing technologies, features, and colors you will be able to choose from.
 These technologies, along with a choice of colors and bowl types can add significant dollars to the final price.
 Unless you can justify the money spent by showing you will be able to save more money in the long run through water savings, spending more than you can afford is not recommended.

 Before moving on to read about some of our choices for the best toilets, a word of caution is in order.
 Though online toilet reviews can give you a wide range of positives and negatives about a specific toilet, the opinions of the reviewers should be considered in the context of your personal situation.
-In other words, you cannot see their home or their bathroom, so what might be a 5 star toilet for them will simply not work in your situation – and vice versa.
+In other words, you cannot see their home or their bathroom, so what might be a 5-star toilet for them will simply not work in your situation – and vice versa.

-Two major consideration weighed in with our reviews – the type of toilet and the quality of the product.
-While price is a major consideration for almost every buyer, it is better to pay a bit more for quality now than having to purchase another toilet in a year or so because of poor quality materials or components.
+Two major considerations weighed in with our reviews – the type of toilet and the quality of the product.
+While the price is a major consideration for almost every buyer, it is better to pay a bit more for quality now than having to purchase another toilet in a year or so because of poor quality materials or components.

 Our selection of Top Toilets represents some well-known manufacturers such as Koehler and American Standard.
-However, just because the brand is not popular or nationally known does not mean it is a low quality product.
+However, just because the brand is not popular or nationally known does not mean it is a low-quality product.
 So read the product information and user reviews carefully before accepting or rejecting a specific toilet.

-Top 10 Toilet Reviews
+Top 10 Best Toilet Reviews

 Note: The abbreviation GPF used in the following descriptions is Gallons Per Flush of water after each use.

-1. American Standard 2889216.020 H2Option Siphonic Toilet
+American Standard 2889216.020 H2Option Siphonic Toilet

-2. American Standard 221DA.104.020 Colony Toilet
+American Standard 221DA.104.020 Colony Toilet

-This American Standard model weighs in at a relatively light 74 pounds and has dimensions of 25.8 x 19.2 x 29.9 inches.
+This American Standard Colony Toilet model weighs in at a relatively light 74 pounds and has dimensions of 25.8 x 19.2 x 29.9 inches.
 What is most noticeable about this model is that it is only 12 inches in bowl size, so the round type style is consistent with the smaller bowl size.

-3. TOTO CST244EF#01 Entrada Toilet
+TOTO CST244EF#01 Entrada Toilet

 What makes this toilet unique is the E-Max flushing system.
 Here is where the innards of the toilet can make a significant difference.
 This flushing system has a 3 inch valve, in contrast to the standard size which is usually 2 inches, and has an extra-large siphon jet.
 The combination of these features allows for the reduced water consumption and quiet flush.

-4. KOHLER K-3817-0 Memoirs Stately Comfort Height Toilet
+KOHLER K-3817-0 Memoirs Stately Comfort Height Toilet

 It has a water consumption of 1.28 GPF.
 It has a 12 inch rough-in (see the definition of rough-in above).
 This is very important if you are going to spend significant money and decide on buying one of the more expensive color models.
 It comes with AquaPiston technology which the manufacturer claims will create “harder” flushes, leaving your toilet bowl cleaner.
 The size of this model will require you have a medium to large size bathroom.

 TOTO CST744SG#01 Drake Toilet

 But what adds to the weight is the SanaGloss coating that keeps the bowl cleaner.
-Just to note, this is a Best Seller in the Two Piece Toilets category, and the site notes that the floor-to-bowl height is only 16 inches.
+Just to note, this is a Best Seller in the Two-Piece Toilets category, and the site notes that the floor-to-bowl height is only 16 inches.
 This is different than the manufacturer’s specification of 19.5 inches, so you will likely need to clarify this before ordering.

-6. American Standard 2886.216.020 Elongated Toilet
+The American Standard 2886.216.020 Elongated Toilet

 If you compare this model with our first reviewed toilet (American Standard 2889216.020 H2Option Siphonic Dual Flush Round Front Toilet, White, 2-Piece) you will only notice two differences.
 While the weight and the dimensions are identical, the height from the floor to the top of the toilet seat meets the ADA (American Disability Association) standard of 19 inches.